Adversarial Defence without Adversarial Defence: Enhancing Language Model Robustness via Instance-level Principal Component Removal: Acknowledgment

 \section{Acknowledgment}

 We are grateful to the action editor and the anonymous reviewers for their thoughtful feedback and valuable suggestions, which have helped improve the quality and clarity of this work.
-This work was partially supported by the Economic and Social Research Council (ES/V011278/1) and Engineering and Physical Sciences Research Council (EP/Y009800/1).
+Stuart E. Middleton was supported by the Economic and Social Research Council (ES/V011278/1) and Engineering and Physical Sciences Research Council (EP/Y009800/1).